apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 keyPassword=SECRET2
 ```

-`storePassword` and `keyPassword` are optional, and will be prompted for if omitted.
+`storePassword` and `keyPassword` are required for automated signing.

 ## Debugging